wbolster/plyvel/doc/user.rst

 happens nonetheless, Plyvel will print the traceback to `stderr` and immediately abort your program to avoid database corruption.

-A final thing to keep in mind is that custom comparators written in Python will come with a considerable performance impact.
-Experiments with simple Python comparator functions like the example below show a 4× slowdown for bulk writes compared to the built-in LevelDB comparator.
+A final thing to keep in mind is that custom comparators written in Python come with a considerable performance impact.
+Experiments with simple Python comparator functions like the example above show a 4× slowdown for bulk writes compared to the built-in LevelDB comparator.